 Can You Freeze It?
 Definitely!
 Turkey pot pie can be frozen either before or after baking.
 Prepare as directed and cool completely.
 Cover tightly in plastic wrap and then in foil.

 To bake from frozen: Preheat oven to 375°F and unwrap pie.
 Bake for about 80-90 minutes or until golden and the filling is bubbly.
-If you notice the crust starting to brown too much, loosely cover with foil or use a pie shield.
+If you notice the crust starting to brown too much, loosely cover it with foil or use a pie shield.

 There are countless recipes to enjoy your leftover turkey!
-Classic Chicken Salad (made with turkey of course!) or Turkey Noodle Soup make for a great lunch.
+Classic Chicken Salad (made with turkey of course!) or Turkey Noodle Soup makes for a great lunch.

 Turkey Pot Pie

-Preheat oven to 400°F. Whisk egg with 1 tablespoon water.
+- Preheat oven to 400°F. Whisk egg with 1 tablespoon water.
 Set aside.

-Line a 9" pie plate with one of the crusts.
+- Line a 9" pie plate with one of the crusts.
 Fill with turkey filling.
 Brush edges of crust with egg wash and top with second crust.
 Pinch edges to seal and cut a few slits to vent pie.
 Brush with egg wash.